eduardojordan/FlightSearch/README.md

 # FlySearch

-It is a practice with the API that Ryanair which shows a list of airport stations and performs a selective search for flights according to the date entered
+It is a practice with the API that Ryanair which shows a list of airport stations and performs a selective search for flights according to the date entered.

 ## Image Captures